Hamstring Pain With Cycling and Saddle Height

 Saddle Height Too High

 If your saddle is too high, your hamstring is lengthened at the bottom of your pedal stroke.
 As stated above, the added length increases the space between the contractile units of your muscle, making it harder for them to contract.
-This again makes it difficult to generate force and puts excessive strain through the hamstring when it’s already over-lengthened.
+This again makes it difficult to generate force and puts excessive strain through the hamstring.
 Ever stretch your hamstring too much and have it not feel awesome the rest of the day?
 That’s essentially what’s happening over and over on your bike, resulting in hamstring pain while cycling from the saddle height being too high.

 Other Considerations for Hamstring Pain While Cycling that Aren’t Your Saddle Height

 If you continue to experience hamstring pain, look into getting a professional bike fit.
 Saddle height is only one variable of how your body communicates with the bike that can result in hamstring pain.
-Cleat position, saddle tilt, fore/aft saddle positioning, and even handlebar height all also affect hamstring pain.
+Other bike fit variables that can affect your hamstring pain are:

 Lastly, check in with a physical therapist.
 There are several other biomechanical factors that can result in hamstring pain.
 A physical therapist can assess your body and help address back, foot, and hip characteristics that can affect hamstring pain on the bike.